-I am thrilled to announce that I am general editor, with Christopher Andrew, of the multi-volume Cambridge History of Intelligence and Espionage to be published by Cambridge University Press.
+November 2018: I am thrilled to announce that I am general editor, with Christopher Andrew, of the multi-volume Cambridge History of Espionage and Intelligence to be published by Cambridge University Press.

 Over three volumes, and approximately 90 chapters, this policy-relevant project will explore the role of intelligence in statecraft and wars from the ancient world to present-day cyber espionage.
 I’m honored to be leading what Cambridge University Press calls a “a major and prestigious reference project”.
 It will be the most authoritative collection of experts ever assembled to write on intelligence history, revealing a grand global narrative about the historical use and abuse of intelligence, across different times, cultures, and places.

 For updates on it, and commentary on history and national security, please follow me on Twitter.